Tauqeer26/App-Businesses-Automation-/README.md

 - The Responeses are not 100% accurate as there is a room of improvement.

 ## Solution
+- I've used chatgpt api to solve this task
 - The file with a name containing "Solution-file.xlsx" is my solution.